gbakernet/socialfeed/README.md

 Social Feed
 =================

-Social Feed is a jQuery plugin that will display live feed updates.
-By default it works with Facebook User Posts Graph API and Twitter User Timeline API and Twitter Search, but can be extended to almost any type of feed.
+Social Feed is a jQuery plugin that will display live feed updates, in a small widget.
+The strategy with this plugin is to make it easy to use any simple JSON web service to retrieve content.

+The plugin comes with three service implementations by default.
+They are the real Facebook Graph API (User Posts), the real Twitter API (User Timeline) and the real Twitter Search API.
+It doesn't use YQL (which is cool) or vendor JavaScript SDKs (which are cool).
+Extending to use YQL is easily through the `$.fn.socialfeed.add()` interface.

 Demo http://nextdigital.github.com/socialfeed